DVDAGames/simpledoku/README.md

 Right now it just builds a standalone `Simpledoku.app` file for OS X. Future updates will branch out to include a Mac App Store version and a Windows version.

+You can download the latest Proof of Concept version from the [current release page](https://github.com/DVDAGames/simpledoku/releases/tag/0.2.0).

 ## Building

 1. Perform a `git clone` of this repo